Chapter 10: Special Driving Conditions

 - What is the first thing you should do if your brakes fail?

-- What should you do if your wheels drift off the pavement?
+- What should you do if your wheels move off the pavement?

 End of Chapter 10: Take the Quiz!